Thank you for your feedback, it means a lot to us.

 To learn more about browsers that support the calling tool, review this documentation from HubSpot's VOIP provider.

 Telecom providers use a wide range of tools to identify suspicious callers and protect their users.
 Unfortunately, it’s possible for legitimate businesses to be impacted by these tools.
 Approaches vary by provider and frequently change.
 However, there are some known factors that providers look at:

-Yes.
-The ability to record calls is an account-wide setting, affecting all users who are making calls in the account.
+The ability to record calls is an account-wide setting that is enabled by default, affecting all users who are making calls in the account.
 If you disable the call recording feature, it will remove the Record button for all users in your account.
 To access this setting, you must be an admin and have View: Everything in contacts access.

 The contact must have a phone number associated with their record.
 However, you can manually add a phone number for the contact from their record.
 Otherwise, you can opt to call their company's phone number, if that is available.